Kelly, Hugh

 Biographical Text

-A Northern Ireland international goalkeeper and one-time Belfast Celtic player, Hugh Kelly played for Exeter City between 1952 and 1956.
-He joined the club from Southampton and later played for Weymouth.
-He also appeared for Fulham.
+A Northern Ireland international goalkeeper and one-time Belfast Celtic player, Hugh Kelly played over a hundred league and cup games for Exeter City during the first half of the 1950s.
+He joined the club from Southampton and later played for Weymouth having also appeared for Fulham.

-A Northern Irish international who won four caps for his country.
-Kelly was 29-years-old before he joined a Football League club when he moved from Belfast Celtic, having earlier played for Glenavon, to Fulham in March 1949.
-He made 25 league outings for the Cottagers before signing for Southampton in August 1950 where he featured 28 times in the league ahead of signing for Exeter City in June 1952.
+A Northern Irish international who won four caps between in 1949 and 1950, Hugh was 29-years-old and playing for Belfast Celtic when he signed for Fulham in March 1949.
+Having earlier appeared for Glenavon he made 25 league outings for the Cottagers before signing for Southampton in August 1950 where he featured 28 times in the league.

 Appearances